Skip to main content

 Authors from institutions that have an OLH membership will have the costs for the article's publication covered by the consortium of libraries participating in the Open Library of Humanities (OLH).
 We recommend authors from institutions that are not yet members of OLH to ask their libraries to support OLH with an annual contribution that will cover any current/future publication in the journal.
 Should a submitting/corresponding author be from an institution that already has an OLH membership, they should indicate this when submitting their paper.

 We intentionally use the term Voluntary Author Contribution (VAC) to sharply distinguish this from an Article Processing Charge (APC), a fee that is required for publication at most Gold Open Access journals.
 Glossa is emphatically a Diamond Open Access journal: it does not charge obligatory fees to either readers or authors, in the interest of scholarly equity.
-The Voluntary Author Contribution (VAC) covers all publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc.) and ensures that all of the content is fully open access.
-This approach maximises the potential readership of publications and allows the journal to be run in a sustainable way.
+The VAC, if the author is able to make one, would cover publication costs (editorial processes; web hosting; indexing; marketing; archiving; DOI registration etc.) which in turn helps OLH's model to fund even more articles for publication.
+This approach maximises the potential readership of publications and helps the journal to be run in a sustainable way.

 Publication Cycle